Securing Client Data: Why Mortgage Companies Need Office 365's Advanced Security Features

 The Mortgage Cybersecurity Threat Landscape in 2026

 Mortgage companies handle personally identifiable information at every stage of the loan lifecycle.
 From application through servicing, borrower data flows between loan officers, processors, underwriters, and third-party vendors.
+The volume of NPI a mid-size lender holds in a single quarter is what makes mortgage operations a high-yield target for the threat actors who built their business on financial-services data theft.

 Three attack vectors dominate in 2026:

-Phishing and business email compromise — attackers impersonate title companies, real estate agents, or executives to redirect wire transfers.
-Ransomware targeting vendors — supply chain attacks through third-party vendors are the fastest-growing vector in financial services.
-Remote work exposure — loan officers accessing sensitive data from personal devices and unsecured networks.
+Phishing and business email compromise.
+Attackers impersonate title companies, real estate agents, or executives to redirect wire transfers.
+Ransomware targeting vendors.
+Supply chain attacks through third-party vendors are the fastest-growing vector in financial services.
+Remote work exposure.
+Loan officers accessing sensitive data from personal devices and unsecured networks.

 Why Securing Mortgage Data Is Getting Harder

-- Expanding compliance requirements — GLBA non-compliance carries penalties up to $100,000 per violation.
+• Expanding compliance requirements.
+GLBA non-compliance carries penalties up to $100,000 per violation.
 The FTC Safeguards Rule now requires written information security programs and documented risk assessments.
-State-level privacy laws continue lowering their applicability thresholds
+State-level privacy laws continue lowering their applicability thresholds.

 The Managed Security Alternative